NorskRegnesentral/spatioTemporalIndices/README.md

 </div>

-We can also plot the depth effect and sun-altitude effect:
+We can also plot the depth effect and sun-altitude effect on catch-at-length:

 ```R
 plotResults(run,what = "depth")